 The site will give you the choice of reaching out via email, phone, or live chat.
 Amazon will investigate the case and ultimately issue a refund.

-It means you won’t be able to use your Amazon account portal to track the parcel.
+It means you won’t be able to use your Amazon account portal to track a parcel using an Echo or anything else.
 A rogue seller could charge your card and tell you they have shipped the item without actually putting anything in the post.

 The A-to-Z Guarantee mandates that any item purchased from an Amazon seller via the Amazon website is eligible for compensation of up to $2,500.